jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_displaydevice_client.md

 ---
 title: Spotlight Client
-summary: "The Spotlight Client is a comprehensive viewer to Spotlight data.
+summary: "Use the Spotight Client to comprehensively view Spotlight data and configure Spotlight.
+Spotlight Client is a comprehensive viewer to Spotlight data.
 The Spotlight Client is required to configure Spotlight and access Reporting and Trending data."
 sidebar: p_enterprise_sidebar
 permalink: enterprise_displaydevice_client.html
 folder: SpotlightEnterprise